 There is a growing awareness about the importance of responsible tourism when visiting destinations.
-The Association of British Travel Agents (ABTA) confirm responsible tourism is a significant consideration for many people when booking a holiday.
+The Association of British Travel Agents (ABTA) confirms responsible tourism is a significant consideration for many people when booking a holiday.
 According to recent figures from ABTA, 45% of travellers say that the sustainability credentials of their travel provider are important when booking a holiday.
 This figure has almost doubled since 2014 when it was 24%.
 Fan Club Thailand supports this move towards more responsible tourism and we are pleased to see that there have been many positive steps taken in Thailand in recent years.
 At the same time, we also acknowledge there is still more work to be done.
 To help you with your next trip to Thailand, we’ve put together some of the ways you can support responsible tourism.

 What is responsible tourism?

 Responsible tourism has been defined as, “making better places for people to live in and better places for people to visit”.
 This also means ensuring that the rights and needs of all those who support your holiday are respected.
 People who live and work in a tourist destination should benefit as well.
 The broad concept of responsible tourism can also include what is sometimes described as ecotourism, and sustainable tourism.
 The International Ecotourism Society (TIES), defines ecotourism as, “Responsible travel to natural areas that conserves the environment, sustains the well-being of the local people, and involves interpretation and education”.

 Supporting local communities in Thailand